Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Introduction

 \section{Introduction}

-The Fermi surface of a metal is a surface of constant energy in momentum space ($k$-space) that, at absolute zero, separates occupied and unoccupied electron states.
+The Fermi surface of a metal is a surface of constant energy in momentum space ($k$-space) that, at absolute zero temperature, separates occupied and unoccupied electron states.
 Determination of the Fermi surface topology of any new metallic compound is an important step toward understanding the physics of the material, since electronic properties depend sensitively on the Fermi surface shape.
-A powerful experimental Fermi surface probe is measurement of the quantum oscillatory magnetization, known as the de Haas -- van Alphen (dHvA) effect~\cite{shoenberg}.
+A powerful experimental Fermi surface probe is measurement of the quantum oscillatory magnetization, known as the de Haas--van Alphen (dHvA) effect~\cite{shoenberg}.

 At zero temperature, in the presence of a magnetic field, the free electrons of a metal undergo cyclotron motion in real space.
-This constrains the $k$-space electron states to lie on concentric tubes, called ``Landau tubes'', aligned along the magnetic field direction.
+This constrains the $k$-space electron states to lie on concentric tubes, called ``Landau tubes,'' aligned along the magnetic field direction.
 Only the segments of tube within the Fermi surface contain occupied states (see Fig.~\ref{fig:landautubes}).
 The radius of each tube depends on the strength of the magnetic field, such that as the field is increased, the tubes get larger and successively exit the Fermi surface.
 As each tube leaves the surface, it rapidly depopulates, causing quantum oscillations in magnetization and other properties.
-The quantum oscillations are periodic in $1/B$, where $B$ is the magnetic field strength, with an oscillation frequency proportional to the extremal Fermi surface cross-sectional area perpendicular to the magnetic field direction~\cite{shoenberg}:
+The quantum oscillations are periodic in $1/H$, where $H$ is the magnetic field strength, with an oscillation frequency proportional to the extremal Fermi surface cross-sectional area perpendicular to the magnetic field direction~\cite{shoenberg}:

-where $F$ is the dHvA frequency, and $A$ is the extremal area.
+where $F$ is the dHvA frequency, $A$ is the extremal area, and $e$ is the elementary charge.
 Furthermore, as temperature is increased, the Fermi surface increasingly blurs, damping out the quantum oscillations.
 The damping strength depends on the effective mass of the electrons averaged around the extremal orbit being measured.
 Thus, dHvA measurements performed as a function of temperature and magnetic field direction directly reveal both the topology of the Fermi surface and the effective electron masses on the extremal orbits of each Fermi surface sheet~\cite{shoenberg}.